guilhemmarchand/nmon-for-splunk/docs/installation_windows.rst

 * In distributed / standalone instance to manage cold nmon files generated out of Splunk

-100% of App's functionality are available on Windows hosts running Nmon Performance app.
+100% of application features are available on Windows hosts running Nmon Performance.

 **1. Install the Python interpreter for Windows (version 2.x)**